Why does my cat roll in the litter box? If your cat is rolling around in his own feces and urine, you may be wondering why they do this.

 Many cat parents have tried to decipher why their cats roll in the litter boxes.
 But, when you ask them why their cats roll around, they will still tell you that they don’t know why.

 If this behavior bothers you, I will help you grasp why your cat is rolling in the litter and possible remedies for this situation.

 So why is your cat keen on rolling in the litter box?

 Cats are very clean animals that don’t like to get dirty or have an unpleasant smell.

-So why do cats roll in dust?
-It may seem ironic, but it’s real cats do clean themselves using the litter.
+So why do cats roll in the dust?
+It may seem ironic, but it’s real that cats do clean themselves using the litter.